phpv8/v8js/README.md

     /**
      * Creates a custom V8 heap snapshot with the provided JavaScript source embedded.
+     * Snapshots are supported by V8 4.3.7 and higher.
+For older versions of V8 this
+     * extension doesn't provide this method.
      * @param string $embed_source
      * @return string|false
      */